-Five arrested after blocking traffic on the Golden Gate Bridge in protest supporting immigrant rights, police say
+Five arrested after blocking traffic on Golden Gate Bridge in protest supporting immigrant rights, police say

 “The time to deliver economic justice, climate justice, and citizenship for all is now,” the statement reads.
 “An inclusive pathway to citizenship would boost the U.S. economy.”

 But the Golden Gate Bridge was blockaded for about an hour, Barclay said.
-California Highway Patrol Officers then proceeded to detain organizers and move them to Vista Point.
+California Highway Patrol officers then proceeded to detain organizers and move them to Vista Point.
 The flow of traffic was restored by 8:30 a.m.

 “We understand people want to get their message out and have their voice heard, but doing so on a freeway is not a safe or advisable place to do that,” Barclay said.
 “Obviously, it places them at risk and places other people at risk, too.”